 Understanding what happens in the brain cells of people with mental health conditions could provide vital information about how to identify and treat those problems.

-So to simulate and study the ways that cells interact, our researcher, Dr Sergiu Pasca, is using state-of-the-art stem cell technology to recreate parts of a functioning human brain in the lab.
+So to simulate and study the ways that cells interact, our researcher, Dr Sergiu Pasca, used state-of-the-art stem cell technology to recreate parts of a functioning human brain in the lab.

-Sergiu and his team are using a new technique for creating 3D cell cultures in lab conditions.
+Sergiu and his team used a new technique for creating 3D cell cultures in lab conditions.
 This technique creates cells that more closely mimic natural tissues than cells grown in traditional flat petri dishes.

-By taking stem cells from people with schizophrenia who have specific genetic mutations, the team can create tiny ‘minibrains’ – each smaller than a pea – that emulate parts of a foetal human brain.
+By taking stem cells from people with schizophrenia who have specific genetic mutations, the team created tiny ‘minibrains’ – each smaller than a pea – that emulated parts of a foetal human brain.

-It’s then possible to study the molecular and cellular processes that could contribute to schizophrenia.
+It’s was then possible to study the molecular and cellular processes that could contribute to schizophrenia.